PrivateVPN Review: Quick Expert Summary

 PrivateVPN Customer Support

-I also sent PrivateVPN an email.
-I got a response in under 10 minutes with detailed information.
+I also sent PrivateVPN an email, and I got a response in under 10 minutels with detailed information.
 It usually takes VPNs at least a few hours (or even a full day) to respond to an email.

 PrivateVPN’s customer support also efficiently handled my refund request.
 A support rep replied to my email in 30 minutes, was friendly, and didn’t pressure me to change my mind.
 I received my refund in just 9 hours (many VPNs refund your money in 2-5 days).